celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ### Running the Docker containers in the background

 There are different options for executing Docker containers in the background.
 The most typical one is to use in your docker run commands the `-d` option.
-Also for long running processes, especially when you run in a remote computer, you can use a tool like [screen](https://ss64.com/osx/screen.html).
-It allows to connect and disconnect from running processes providing an easy way to manage long running processes.
+Also for long running processes, especially when you run in on a remote machine, you can use a tool like [screen](https://ss64.com/osx/screen.html).
+It allows you to connect and disconnect from running processes providing an easy way to manage long running processes.

 It's out of the scope of this documentation to go through the `screen` options, but you can use the following command format with your `docker` commands: